oemof/oemof-thermal/docs/validation_compression_heat_pumps_and_chillers.rst

     :figclass: align-center

-    Fig.9: Histogram of residuals with overestimation showing a quality grade of 0.30 (left), quality grade of 0.35 with least error (middle) and with underestimation connected to a quality grade of 0.40 (right).
+    Fig.9: Histogram of residuals with overestimation showing a quality grade of 0.30 (left), quality grade of 0.35 with least error (middle) and with underestimation connected to a quality grade of 0.40 (right)

 .. figure:: _pics/Correlation_COP_whole.png
     :width: 75 %